omarpr/wordle-es-hack/README.md

 https://wordle.danielfrg.com/

 ### How to use and run the script
+1. Run `npm install`
-1. Open index.js and modify the rules:
+2. Open `index.js` and modify the rules:
 ```
 const LENGTH = 5
 const INCLUDES = 'coa'
 const EXCLUDES = 'etuipsghjlbm'
 const MATCH = 'c____'
 ```
-2. Run the script
+3. Run the script
 ```
 node index.js
 ```
-3. An output of word matches should be shown
+4. An output of word matches should be shown
 ```
 [
   'cacao', 'cando', 'canoa', 'canon',